a6enez3r/portfolio/src/static/resume/resume.md

 ## SKILLS

-- **Languages + Frameworks**: Python, JavaScript, Go, Haskell, C++, SQLAlchemy, Flask, Django, React, Haxl, Jennifer
+- **Languages + Frameworks**: Python, JavaScript, Go, Haskell, C++, SQLAlchemy, Flask, Django, React
-- **Infra + Ops**: AWS, GCP, Azure, Postgres, MySQL, Mongo, Redis, RabbitMQ, Pulsar, Docker, Kubernetes, Linux, Terraform
+- **Infra**: AWS/GCP/Azure, Postgres, MySQL, Redis, Rabbit, Docker, Kubernetes, Linux, Terraform

 ## EXPERIENCE

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
-### <span>Software Engineer - Mobile @ Klaviyo </span> <span>May 2022 – Present</span>
+### <span>Software Engineer II - Mobile @ Klaviyo </span> <span>May 2022 – March 2023</span>

 Worked on various projects and features to provide a scalable and performant SMS-sending experience necessary to ensure client messages get sent through the right channel and delivered via the right platform at the right time.

-- Implement monitoring and alerting systems for various features like virtual contact card webhooks using Grafana, Graphite, and StatsD
-- Improve observability during high traffic periods and ensure uninterrupted service during cutovers and providing a seamless user experience with minimal downtime
+- Implement monitoring and alerting systems for various features like virtual contact cards and webhooks using Grafana, Graphite, and StatsD to improve observability during high traffic periods and ensure uninterrupted service during Django cutovers and providing a seamless user experience with minimal downtime
-- Identifying and resolving operational issues and bugs during PagerDuty shifts
 - Maintain a customizable account information report generator & visualizer built using dtale, Django, & MySQL
-- Quickly identify and decommission low-volume and noncompliant SMS accounts & reduce operational costs associated with unused numbers & content violation remediation
 - Contribute to the development of an in-app bell notification feature using Django and React to proactively inform customers about canceled SMS campaigns

 ### <span>Software Engineer - Platform @ ForAllSecure </span> <span>March 2021 – May 2022</span>